AzureSQLDB/GenAILab/docs/3-vector-search-with-vector-functions.md

 -- Perform the search query
 SELECT TOP(10)
     id,
     product_name,
-  description,
+    [description],
-  -- Calculate the cosine distance between the search vector and product description vectors vector_distance('cosine', @search_vector, embedding) AS distance FROM (
+    -- Calculate the cosine distance between the search vector and product description vectors VECTOR_DISTANCE('cosine', @search_vector, embedding) AS distance FROM (
     SELECT
         id,
         product_name,
         [description],
         embedding,
-    ROW_NUMBER() OVER (PARTITION BY product_name, description ORDER BY (SELECT NULL)) AS rn FROM [dbo].[walmart_product_details]
+        ROW_NUMBER() OVER (PARTITION BY product_name, description ORDER BY (SELECT NULL)) AS rn FROM
+        [dbo].[walmart_product_details]
 ) AS unique_products
 WHERE rn = 1
 ORDER BY distance;
 ```

 Feel free to be creative and experiment with different search queries and vector functions to explore the semantic similarity between text data in your database.